tobby2002/bitcoin_node_tools/README.md

 For now, there is only one application, LogReader, but the goal is to gradually create a few modules that make it easier to run and monitor a full bitcoin node.

+Please make sure to pip install the packages at requirements.txt.

 LogReader - remote monitoring of debug.log file
 --------------------------------------------------
-Log Reader monitors the debug.log file and generates a webpage like the one belos.
+Log Reader monitors the debug.log file and generates a webpage like the one below:

 ![title](https://image.ibb.co/i9Jj4U/Screen_Shot_2018_10_07_at_4_30_55_PM.png)